kentaroy47/DatasetCulling/README.md

 Pytorch 0.4.0 (major code fix required for pytorch 1.0..)

-GPU enviroment recommended.
+Cython

+GPU enviroment required now. can add CPU options but not scheduled.

-**The faster R-CNN implementation is largely based on jwyang's repo.**
+**The faster R-CNN implementation is largely based on jwyang's repo and require complie of cython scripts.**

+Cython parts must be compiled using lib/make.sh.
-Take a look at his readme if you get stuck during install..!
+Please look at jwyang's readme for the details.

 https://github.com/jwyang/faster-rcnn.pytorch